mikelsabina1712-hub/Final-Project/src/README.md

 - Reward mechanics for correct answers
 - CMSC-themed trivia and problem-solving questions
 - Day-counter survival system
-- Personalized portraits for every character
+- Photos for every character feature
 - Godot engine environment with C++ integration

 The concept is inspired by *No, I’m Not a Human* by Trioskaz, adapting its decision-and-survival structure into an educational setting.